Case of the Day – Friday, December 12, 2025

 Originally a phrase used in the computer programming world, “garbage in, garbage out” was just too useful an aphorism to stay in Silicon Valley.

-If you have not studied the law (having instead favored useful pursuits), you might think that garbageman Kert had only himself to blame for not moving his hand as the tree trunk approached.
+If you have not studied the law (having instead favored more useful pursuits), you might think that garbageman Kert had only himself to blame for not moving his hand as the tree trunk approached.
 Or maybe blame the driver, who should have kept the truck farther from the tree.
 That’s much too logical.

 So what to do?
 The answer is obvious.
 You sue the homeowner’s association that owned the private road on which the accident happened, arguing that if it had not planted the tree where it did, the accident could have been avoided.